85 Sankey Street

-I have experience of helping adults and young people with issues including anxiety, relationship difficulties, family issues, self-harm, illness, sexuality, depression, low self-esteem, domestic violence, emotional and sexual abuse, addiction, loss and other major life events.
+I have experience of helping adults and young people with issues including anxiety, relationship difficulties, family issues, self-harm, illness, sexuality, depression, low self-esteem, domestic violence, emotional and sexual abuse, loss and other major life events.

 Throughout our lives we all experience difficulties that we may find it hard to deal with.
 Knowing that you are not on your own and talking through your emotions and feelings with a qualified counsellor may help.
 Counselling provides an opportunity to explore personal matters and to spend some time thinking about how you feel and what you want.